textpattern/textpattern.github.io/tags/reference/meta_keywords.md

 {your article keywords}
 ~~~

 Context of use must be within a single article (as opposed to an article list).
-The tag can be added directly in [Page templates](/themes/page-templates-explained) or as part of 'article' type [Form templates](/themes/form-templates-explained).
+The tag can be added directly in [page templates](/build/site-structures#page-templates), or as part of 'article' type [form templates](/build/site-structures#form-templates).
 Either way, you may also place it in a given article tag.

 Note: The corresponding keywords field has a 255 character limit by default, which includes spaces and commas.
 This is the MySQL database default.
 You can edit the default using [phpMyAdmin](https://www.phpmyadmin.net), for example.
 {: .alert-block .information}